pustotnik/zenmake/README.md

 ## Brief
 ZenMake - build system based on WAF (https://waf.io/).
 It's designed to be as simple as possible to use but be flexible.
 It is not self-sufficient build system.
 It's superstructure above WAF.
 You can regard it as some kind of extension for WAF.
 I don't try to hide that WAF does most the part.
-It's for C/C++ projects mostly but may be later I will add some other languages.
+It's for C/C++ projects now but may be later I will add some other languages.
 Especially WAF supports a lot of other languages.
 It is not universal build system and is not applicable for any C/C++ project.
 But I hope it will be useful.
 I began this project for building my own C++ projects.
 Anyone can use this as example of using WAF also.
 It supports building on GNU/Linux, MS Windows and Apple MacOS.
-It should work on some other platforms (BSD* for example) but it's not tested.
+It should work on some other platforms (FreeBSD for example) but it's not tested.

 ## Why?
 https://news.ycombinator.com/item?id=18789162